DPGAlliance/publicgoods-candidates/CONTRIBUTING.md

                         "licenseURL": "Link to the license under which this nominee is released" }
         ],
-        "SDGs": [REQUIRED, Array of objects (at least one object is required):
+        "SDGs": [REQUIRED, Array of objects (at least one object is required, and either evidenceText or evidenceURL is REQUIRED for each SDG entry):
                 {
                         "SDGNumber": "Number of the Sustainable Development Goal", "evidenceText": "provide information to support this relevance",